serenity-is/docs/tutorials/movies/movies.md

 MovieTutorial.Script looks like an ordinary C# class library but the code it contains is actualy compiled to Javascript using Saltarelle.

 > Its output (MovieTutorial.Script.js) will be copied to folder *Scripts/site/* under *MovieTutorial.Web*.
 So at runtime, only MovieTutorial.Web project is used.

+### Adding Project Dependency

+By default, Visual Studio only builds MovieTutorial.Web project when you press F5 to run.

+> This is controlled by a setting under Visual Studio Options -> Projects and Solutions -> Build And Run -> "Only build startup projects and dependencies on Run".
+It is not recommended to change it.

+To make Script project also build when Web project is run, right click MovieTutorial.Web project, click *Build Dependencies -> Project Dependencies* and check *MovieTutorial.Script* under *Dependencies* tab.

+> Unfortunately, there is no way, we can set this dependency in Serene template.